-The Corporation has entered into various grants agreements supporting homeownership and development.
-During fiscal year 2018 and 2017 total grant expenses incurred under these grants were \$48,837 and \$35,538, respectively.
+The Corporation has entered into various grants agreements supporting homeownership programs.
+During fiscal year 2019 and 2018 total grant expenses incurred under these grants were \$24,282 and \$48,837, respectively.
 These expenses are included in the grants and grants commitments line on the statement of activities.
-Additionally, amounts awarded with conditions, but not yet met as of September 30, 2018 and 2017, were approximately \$19,454 and \$68,292, respectively.
+Additionally, amounts awarded with conditions, but not yet met as of September 30, 2019 and 2018, were \$-0- and \$19,454, respectively.